lechimp-p/dario-lessons/lesson0/README.md

   write down a concise definition.
 Use git markdown style.
 Commit your changes to the file at least after every paragraph.
 Make sure you pick a meaningfull commit message.
 Use git pull, to get changes i made in the meantime.
-Then check whether i added you as a contributor to this repository and push your changes back on the github server.
+Then check whether i added you as a collaborator to this repository and push your changes back on the github server.